picamator/transfer-object/README.md

 Usage
 -----

-The Transfer Object (TO) generator can be used in two ways:
+Transfer Object (TO) generator can be used in two ways:

 ### I. Via Terminal